hickory-dns/hickory-dns/crates/resolver/README.md

 DoT and DoH are supported.
 This is accomplished through the use of one of `native-tls`, `openssl`, or `rustls` (only `rustls` is currently supported for DoH).
 The Resolver requires valid DoT or DoH resolvers being registered in order to be used.

-To use with the `Client`, the `TlsClientStream` or `HttpsClientStream` should be used.
-ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
+Client authentication/mTLS is currently not supported, there are some issues still being worked on.
 TLS is useful for Server authentication and connection privacy.

-To enable DoT one of the features `dns-over-native-tls`, `dns-over-openssl`, or `dns-over-rustls` must be enabled, `dns-over-https-rustls` is used for DoH.
+To enable DoT, one of the features `dns-over-native-tls`, `dns-over-openssl`, or `dns-over-rustls` must be enabled. `dns-over-https-rustls` is used for DoH.

 ### Example